-If you ride your horse at home, out on the trail or at very small shows where there are no rules regarding bits, and you feel safe with your horse in a bitless bridle, you don’t need a bit.
+If you ride your horse at home, out on the trail, or at very small shows where there are no rules regarding bits, and you feel safe with your horse in a bitless bridle, you don’t need a bit.
 Distance and pleasure trail riders like bitless bridles because they allow the horse to eat and drink without removing the bridle.
-This makes the horse more comfortable, and when competing in long distance riding events, may make the horse more likely to drink, which is very important for preventing dehydration.
+This makes the horse more comfortable and, when competing in long-distance riding events, may make the horse more likely to drink, which is very important for preventing dehydration.

 If you are riding your horse with a bit, you can make the change to bitless.
 It’s best to try out your bitless bridle in a ring or arena first.
 See how well your horse responds because when you go out, you want to make sure your horse is obedient to your aids.
 Most horses make the transition easily.
 Some even become more relaxed.
 Others may require some re-schooling, spending more time working on upwards and downwards transitions before you’ll be confident that they are responding well to going bitless.
 It’s important to remember that the bit does not control the horse, obedience to training does.
-So, whether you ride your horse with a bit or not, it can still be difficult and even dangerous to ride if it’s not well trained.
+So, whether you ride your horse with a bit or not, it can still be difficult and even dangerous to ride if it’s not well-trained.

 There are many different choices when it comes to bitless bridles, and just like finding the right bit, it might require trying a few different ones before you find one you and your horse are comfortable in.
-Bosals, side-pulls and mechanical hackamores are all options you can try.
+Bosals, side-pulls, and mechanical hackamores are all options you can try.